Trip Summary

 Accommodations

-Please book your room at the Stagecoach Motel as soon as you book your trip.
+Please book your room at the Salmon Rapids Lodge in Riggins as soon as you book your trip.
 Please tell them you are with Orange Torpedo Trips.

 Flying In

-Please fly into and out of the Boise Idaho airport.
+Please fly into and out of the Boise Idaho, or Lewiston Idaho airport.
+You will need to get a rental car and drive to Riggins.

 Typical Weather